 - We added more information to the user manual.

 - Implemented some additional dialogs that helped customers to manage goals and KPIs easier.

 It helped to solve the complexity problem temporarily.
 The strategic goal was to update software with several conditions:

 - Have one tab, not two (no duplication of KPIs)

 - Keep the same functions

-A popular “El Rancho de Nino” restaurant 10 minutes’ drive from Tenerife South Airport eliminated some complexities for their clients.
-They thought about possible questions that a customer might have and they put the solutions right on the walls:
+A popular “El Rancho de Nino” restaurant, 10 minutes’ drive from Tenerife South Airport, eliminated some complexities for their clients.
+They thought about the possible questions that a customer might have, and they put the solutions right on the walls: